Rebooorn/edu_video_analysis/README.md

-# Facial and hand detection
+# Facial and hand expression detection

 In this project, we will design a pipeline to:
 1. detect the face/hand keypoints in each frame of a video.